nio-blocks/simulator/docs/counter_interval_simulator.md

 CounterIntervalSimulator
 ========================
-Simulates and emits a signal every [interval] seconds.
+Simulates and emits a signal containing an integer every [interval] seconds.
+The signal can be named as needed.
+Multiple signals can be sent at each interval.
+The signal attribute may have an integer value that changes at each interval.
+If the total number of signals remaining is less than the number of signals to be emitted at the specified interval, the total number of signals remaining will be emitted.

 Properties
 ----------